How to Change the Hostname on Ubuntu

 Please note to change the hostname on your Ubuntu device you will need to either be the root user or have superuser privileges.

-A static hostname is what your network router and other devices will see.
+A static hostname is what your network router and other devices will see when your Ubuntu machine connects to a network.

 hostnamectl set-hostname [YOURHOSTNAME]

-For example, if we wanted to set our devices static hostname to “pimyhostname” you would use the following command.
+For example, if we wanted to set our Ubuntu hostname to “pimyhostname” you would use the following command.

 sudo hostnamectl pimylifeup